 Governments around the world have responded to the coronavirus pandemic in ways that can truly be described as unprecedented.
-But if we were to travel back, like police detective Sam Tyler did in Life on Mars, to the Britain of 1973 — a world he likened to a different planet — we would be struck by one significant similarity: a government-ordered partial lockdown of the economy.
+But if we were to travel back, like police detective Sam Tyler did in Life on Mars, to the Britain of 1973 — a world he likened to a different planet — we would be struck by a significant precedent for a government-ordered partial lockdown of the economy.

 The saga began towards the end of that year, when the management of the country’s coalmines rejected a pay claim by the miners’ union.
 The miners banned overtime, which dramatically reduced the supply of coal to power stations and threatened the country’s electricity supply.
 Compounding the energy woes was the recent decision of the oil-producing OPEC countries to cut supplies to Britain and other countries they believed were supporting the Israelis in the Arab–Israeli war.